Cook the Bird Safely

-LAS VEGAS –Thanksgiving is practically here and with it comes the excitement and energy of the holiday season.
+LAS VEGAS – Thanksgiving is nearly upon us and with it comes the excitement and energy of the holiday season.
 Whether the bird is big or small there are a few tips to help make the holiday healthy and happy.
-For tips and guidelines, the federal government’s food safety sites have turkey tips at Food Safety or USDA Thanksgiving Tips as well as video ‘how-tos’ to help you: http://www.youtube.com/user/USDAFoodSafety

 If you buy a fresh turkey, purchase it no more than two days in advance.

-A frozen turkey should be defrosted in the refrigerator and allow 24 hours to defrost for every four to five pounds.
+A frozen turkey should be defrosted in the refrigerator and allow 24 hours to defrost for every five pounds.
 Never defrost a turkey on the kitchen counter.

-Keep the turkey in the original bag and make sure it is leak proof.
-Keep it in a container to prevent raw juices from contaminating other food in the fridge.
+Keep the turkey in the original bag to prevent raw juices from contaminating other food in the fridge.